-At times, it is not easy to spot depression.
-There are too many factors that can contribute to its development, and some symptoms confuse it with other mental illnesses.
+Too many factors can contribute to depression, and some symptoms confuse severe depression with other mental illnesses, such as bipolar disorder.
 Depression is a condition that most of us fail to understand, despite sometimes experiencing it firsthand.
 The difficulty of that particular scenario lies in the stigma that asking for help is for the weak.

-With all the complications that depression can bring into our lives, one thing is certain.
+With all the terrible complications that depression can bring into our lives, one thing is certain.
 That is never to give up trying to get better.
-Many things can help us get rid of mental illness.
+Many things can help us get rid of mental health problems.
 It is only a matter of self-awareness and proper understanding.

 The answer is simple.
 We need to address depression because it ruins our lives.
-It makes us feel incapable of so many things.
-It affects everything we do at school, work, and home.
-It ruins our focus and ability to complete tasks.
+Depression makes us feel incapable of so many things.
+Depression affects everything we do at school, work, and home.
+Depression ruins our focus and ability to complete tasks.

-Depression also causes us to behave negatively towards ourselves.
-Depression builds insecurities that often stick for too long.
+Clinical depression causes us to behave negatively towards ourselves.
+It builds insecurities that often stick for too long.
 It leaves us with an unrealistic low self-image that takes a toll on our self-confidence.

 Never Get Tired Of Healing And Recovery

 It is truly powerful that it can make us change a lot in handling ourselves and others.
 With this, we should realize that terrible condition is manageable as long as we know how to take care of ourselves.
 We must understand the importance of accepting the situation.
 That way, we can process things and easily make room for coping defensive strategies and lifestyle changes.